benhowell/benhowell.github.com/_drafts/vigilantism-vandalism-and-ethics-in-engineering.md

 </div>
 </div>

-Engineering and releasing malicious code that damages hardware is another case entirely. <b>That's right, FTDI are using malicious code to deliberately damage hardware.</b>

 <br/>
 <br/>

 #### Vandalism
+Going far beyond detection of, and not providing supported drivers for counterfeit and clone chips, FTDI engineered and released malicious code that deliberately damages that hardware. <b>That's right, FTDI are using malicious code to damage hardware.</b>

 Here is a dump of the reverse engineered code[^1]:

 <div class="plain-border">